CHANGE ME

 Day 0 – Arrival Telegraph Cove, Vancouver Island

-Your Orca Camp adventure starts in the early morning the next stay, so ideally you would spend this night in Telegraph Cove.
+Your kayaking basecamp adventure starts in the early morning , so ideally you would spend this night in Telegraph Cove.
 The Cove is small and has very little inventory, so chances are, depending when you book, that you will need to overnight in nearby Port McNeill (approx. 25 min. away) or even Port Hardy (approx. 45 min. away).
 Please try to get as close to the Cove as you can.
-Please keep in mind that the water taxi to Orca Camp can’t wait for you in case you should be late and you would have to make your own way into camp at your expense.
+Please keep in mind that the water taxi to Robson Bight Basecamp can’t wait for you in case you should be late and you would have to make your own way into camp at your expense.

-This is the day you’ve been waiting for – Your first opportunity to sight Orcas in their natural wild habitat will take place aboard the water-taxi bound for Warden Beach, home to Orca Camp and your staging ground for adventure.
+This is the day you’ve been waiting for – Your first opportunity to sight whales and other marine mammals in their natural wild habitat will take place aboard the water-taxi bound for Warden Beach, home to Robson Bight Basecamp and your staging ground for adventure.
 It's a half-hour boat ride past the sparsely populated shores of northern Vancouver Island — eventually all signs of civilization fade away and wildlife sightings abound: sea lions sunning themselves on rocky outcrops, eagles fishing for salmon, Pacific Whitesided dolphins dancing on the ocean's surface, Humpback and Killer Whales — they all call this place home.
+The water taxi will depart at 10:00 am from Bauza Cove which is located in Telegraph Cove (follow our signs to our base in Telegraph Cove).
+Please arrive at 9:30 so you can unload your car with your gear and park.
+Parking is free at our base for our 4 night journey to Robson Bight Basecamp.

 Day